sfajfer/Master-of-Gu/gu index/Gu Index.md

 Keywords: [**Small**]

-Effect: You touch a creature and their body chills to subzero temperatures.
+Effect: You touch a willing creature and their body chills to subzero temperatures.
 They fall *unconscious* and Hibernation Gu curls up and goes to sleep.
-After a day, the creature in hibernation fully restores its hit points.
-After a week, all the target's ailments caused by Gu of rank 3 or lower are cleansed as well.
+After 24 hours, the creature in hibernation fully restores its hit points, and all of the target's ailments caused by Gu of rank 3 or lower are cleansed.
 You may reactivate this Gu at any time to awaken the target.
 If you are the target, the only action you may take while unconscious is to activate Hibernation Gu and wake yourself up.
 A target under the effects of Hibernation Gu remains loosely aware of their surroundings.
 If Hibernation Gu dies, the target awakens immediately.

 ### Ice Muscles Gu
 *Rank 2 Carver*